Chapter 11 : The One Where I Find Out Why James Was Up All Night

 “No, no, I don’t mean it like that,” James said, stopping me by grabbing for my hand; the shock of him holding my hand did the job of distracting me and I looked up at him.
 “That came out all wrong and I apologise entirely.
 Please don’t think that I was laughing at you.”

 He let go of my hand and reached down to grab his own bag, that I didn’t even see him arrive with.
 He pulled out a comic book and slid it to me across the table; I took it and gave a small laugh of my own in disbelief.
 He had handed me a copy of ‘Minister of Destruction’, but the latest edition of it.
 I looked up at him with my mouth open wide.

 “Did you just really do this?
 Have you really just shown me a copy of this?
 You’re not joking?”
 I asked him, unsure if this was actually happening, I had to have been dreaming.
 This wasn’t believable, James couldn’t like the same things that I did.

 “It’s not a joke, I do really love comic books.
 That’s what I was doing when I was awake the entire night the other day.
 I was reading this,” James said, pointing at the comic and giving a proud smile.
 I had to admit that he looked quite cute when he was this happy.

 I realised that James was right; the comic would have been sent to him at dinner time, whereas mine was sent the day before by my father.
 Not that I told James that, but then again I never believed in a million years that James would love comic books so much.
 There was so much we had in common and we didn’t realise it until we began talking to each other.

-“I might be, unless Michelle begins to talk to me again whilst you’re gone, which I am highly doubting to be honest.”
-I admitted, knowing that with Michelle it could be any time that she would ‘forgive me’ either a matter of minutes or hours, depending on how annoyed or upset she was over the whole situation.
+“I might be, unless Michelle begins to talk to me again whilst you’re gone, which I am highly doubting to be honest,” I admitted, knowing that with Michelle it could be any time before she would ‘forgive me’ - either a matter of minutes or hours, depending on how annoyed or upset she was over the whole situation.

 “Maybe we should hold auditions?”
 I joked.